CiscoDevNet/ConfigMyApp/usecases/8-custom_dashboards.md

 If the out of the box dashboard does not meet your requirements, you may use ConfigMyApp to upload custom dashboards.
 Use the following steps:

-a.
-Create the custom dashboard in the controller.
+1. Create the custom dashboard in the controller.
-b.
-Export the file to your local machine.
+2. Export the file to your local machine.
-c.
-Using your favourite text editor, find and replace the business application name with 'ChangeApplicationName'.
+3. Using your favourite text editor, find and replace the business application name with 'ChangeApplicationName'.
 Please note that it is case sensitive.
-d.
-Copy the modified json file into the `custom_dashboard` folder
+4. Copy the modified json file into the `custom_dashboard` folder
-e.
-Repeat the steps above for all the custom dashboards you will like to create per application.
+5. Repeat the steps above for all the custom dashboards you will like to create per application.

 ```tip
 ConfigMyApp can process multiple custom dashboards from the `custom_dashboards` folder.